ReDI-School/nrw-html-and-css/lesson13/index.md

 nav_order: 13
 ---

+# Heads up!

+In Spring 2023, lesson 13 was the mid-semester celebration, and this material was spread around to other lessons.
+Leaving it here for now in case you find it helpful!

 # Cascade, Specificity, Inheritance, and Advanced Selectors

 In this class, we want to improve our understanding of how CSS applies the styles we write on the HTML elements.